 Proposed Endorsed Note.
-A Proposed Endorsed Note is believed to be mature enough for undergoing review by the Technical Coordination Group and, if so decided by the TCG, to be submitted to a Request for Comment following the procedure described in Section 2.2.
+A Proposed Endorsed Note is submitted to a Request for Comment following the procedure described in Section 2.2.

 Endorsed Notes.
 An Endorsed Note has been endorsed by the Technical Coordination Group.
 Endorsed Notes constitute valuable information for the IVOA community, by themselves or as complement of Recommendations.